Wealth Club – Compelling investments for experienced investors

 St Chad’s (Birmingham) Holdings Ltd

 Investments don’t always work out.
-An example is St Chad’s, a redevelopment of a former hotel in Birmingham part of the Pulford Trading portfolio.
+An example is St Chad’s, a redevelopment of a former hotel in Birmingham and part of the Pulford Trading portfolio.
 Following a competitive tender, Downing selected a national contractor.

 The site was sold in a half-finished state for £1.5 million in July 2020, causing a £17.2 million impairment in Pulford’s accounts.